Search

 8. Order double veggies.

 Forgo the starch (rice, potato, polenta, chips, fries, or pasta) and double up on the veggies or a salad instead.
-Again, this tip seems like a no-brainer, but it’s good to remember it and drive it home in your mind before you go out to eat.
-Starches offer little to no nutritional content and often come fried or covered in sauces and salts.
+Again, this tip seems like a no-brainer, but it’s worth remembering and driving home in your mind before you go out to eat.
+Starches offer little to no nutritional value and are often fried or covered in sauces and salt.
 While they’re delicious, they’re also a very unhealthy addition to your meal.
-Salads can satiate your cravings if you load them up with veggies and add a flavorful dressing, and if you can opt for extra vegetables with your meal, you’ll be surprised how full (and satisfied) you feel when you finish.
+Salads can satiate your cravings if you load them up with veggies and add a flavorful dressing.
+If you can opt for extra vegetables with your meal, you’ll be surprised how full (and satisfied) you feel when you finish.

 9. Beware of beverages.